-Niagara University celebrated the completion of an $11.5 million renovation project at its Kiernan Recreation Center with a ribbon cutting ceremony on Jan.
+Niagara University celebrated the completion of an $11.5 million renovation project at its Kiernan Recreation Center with a ribbon-cutting ceremony on Jan.
 19, 2023.
 The project was funded through a $1 million grant from the NYS Higher Education Capital (HECap) matching program, as well as other private donations and university investments.

 “The renovated Kiernan Center will provide our students, and the entire community, with a facility that anchors our commitment to excellence and touches every aspect of a student’s life on our campus,” said the Rev. James J. Maher, C.M., president of Niagara University.
 “The Kiernan Center enhances the living-learning environment for our students, whether through academic programming, intramural and club sports, or as a place for students to maintain their physical well-being through individual or group exercise.”

-The Kiernan Center features an indoor track, swimming pool, free weights, basketball courts, an aerobic dance area, and a wide array of cardio and strength-training equipment.
+The Kiernan Center features a swimming pool, free weights, basketball courts, an aerobic dance area, and a wide array of cardio and strength-training equipment.
 The facility is used by more than 2,000 individuals each week, with 400 students participating in club sports and more than 1,000 students competing in intramural sports each year.
 Students also participate in popular workout programs such as kickboxing, Zumba, Pilates and yoga.
 Additionally, the facility has space that is used by a number of academic departments each semester as part of their curriculum.

 In addition to its importance for recreation, the Kiernan Center is also used by the university’s academic sector.
 The center is a resource for students from the College of Education involved in the Special Olympics class programming, theatre students have dance classes in in the facility, the sport management program uses the facility for classes and programs, and R.O.T.C.
 Purple Eagle battalion uses the center for its training programs.